kubos/kubos/docs/cli-installing.md

 For more information on mounting volumes see the following [guide](https://www.vagrantup.com/docs/synced-folders/basic_usage.html)

 This initialization command may take a few minutes to run - It is provisioning a virtual machine with all of the required build, flashing and debugging utilities you will need to work with a Kubos project.
-Addiitonall it is installing the Kubos-CLI.
+Additionally it is installing the Kubos-CLI.

         $ vagrant ssh